 |Note: The NAC State setting of ISE NAC (RADIUS NAC, prior to AireOS Version 8.5) enables ISE to send a CoA request, which allows a user to authenticate and access the network.
 Essentially, this setting gives ISE the ability to change the state of a client on the fly, without requiring a new session.
 For example, after being redirected to ISE for portal authentication, the client is authenticated and allowed access to the network.
 Please reference TAC Recommended AireOS Builds for best code version.|

-For more information about best practices and timers with Cisco Wireless Controller, refer to How To: Universal Wireless Controller (WLC) Configuration for ISE.
+For more information about best practices and timers with Cisco Wireless Controller, refer to:

 When connecting to guest networks with Apple iOS devices, Apple uses a mini pseudo browser called the Captive Network Assistant (CNA).
 This browser is not the native Safari browser.
 The CNA pops up automatically when the device gets into a captive portal situation.
 Sometimes, the CNA window is hidden behind a splash page, such as a hotspot or Guest portal, and the users cannot see it, and cannot gain access to the internet.
 Cisco ISE supports CNA only for basic guest access.
 The CNA browser may be limited in its capabilities to support BYOD (device onboarding), social login for guest access, and SAML SSO-based logins.
 Hence, it is not recommended for these workflows.